yamaceay/nqdm/README.md

 * It's worth mentioning that this module is built on top of [TQDM](https://tqdm.github.io/),  I would like to
 * thank them for doing the real hard job and making this process of creating progress bars easy and flexible.
-* This module still has issues and I would be more than happy to see your contribution :)